PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/Comment/interfaces/InterfaceComment.md

 # Interface: InterfaceComment

-This is an interface representing a document for a comment in the database - (MongoDB).
+Represents a document for a comment in the MongoDB database.

 ## Properties